ifeanyiih/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 **8-uppercase.py**: a function the prints strings in uppercase **9-print_last_digit.py**: a function that prints the last digit of a number.
 **10-add.py**: a function that adds two integers and returns the result.
+**11-pow.py**: a function that computes a to the power of b and return the value.